Internal regulation

 • At the end of the lessons, the Primary students are either picked up by their parents or not depending on the authorizations, or take part in the study from 2:45 p.m. to 4:55 p.m. request at least 24 hours in advance by e-mail exit@lfo.no, or participate in extra-curricular activities Students not registered for these activities must leave the school at the end of the course.

-• Outside these hours, the school is not responsible for the students.
+• Outside these hours, the school is not responsible for students.

-Activities organized outside these times are optional and subject to parental consent.
+• Activities organized outside these hours are optional and require parental authorization.

 2.II ACCESS, MOVEMENTS IN AND OUTSIDE THE SCHOOL